whunmr/msgflow/README.md

 msgflow
 =========

-Dillinger is a tool to convert logs into text diagram (much like UML interaction diagram).
+msgflow is a tool to convert logs into text diagram (much like UML interaction diagram).

 Usages:
    see test files for usage details.